mayeranalytics/turbopfor_rs/README.md

 - The [turbopfor](https://github.com/powturbo/TurboPFor-Integer-Compression) library appears to be abandoned, the authors do not respond anymore.
 The documentation is lacking, and the source code is buggy.
 - The tests pass consistently **if** the Zippenfenig patch is applied
 - Write buffer of sufficient size must be allocated, otherwise turbopfor_rs may read/write beyond allocated memory resulting in segfaults of other problems
+- Note that although the license file is missing the source code states that the TurboPFor license is GPL v2

+## Acknowledgements

+The bug in `vp4c.c` was found by [Patrick Zippenfenig](https://github.com/patrick-zippenfenig).

 ## Installation
 Clone the [TurboPFor](https://github.com/powturbo/TurboPFor-Integer-Compression) repo.